 “How did you get my email?”

-“The scoreboard updated and since you knocked me out of the lead, WOE.BEGONE sent me a message telling me that Mike Walters had just taken first place.”
-He said.
+“The scoreboard updated and since you knocked me out of the lead, WOE.BEGONE sent me a message telling me that a “Mike Walters” had taken first place,” he said.

 “Why am I in the lead?”
 I asked.

-“Look man, I don’t know your life, but if I had to guess… what challenge are you on?”
+“Look man, I don’t know your life, but if I had to guess… uh what challenge are you on?”

-“I just did the 2nd one.”
-I said.
+“I just did the second one,” I said.

 “Ok, so, wait— how long did it take you to cut off your arm?”

 “Uh… almost 3 days,” I responded.